therealarcher/final/README.md

-## RecipEasy - final project for lighthouse labs bootcamp
+## RecipEasy - final project for Lighthouse Labs bootcamp
+created by Jonathan Archer and Simon Garber

 A web app that uses an API to pull searched recipes, and then cross references those recipes with ingredients that the user has on hand, resulting in a list of needed ingredients that the user requires to make the recipe.